ieb/NmeaApp/README.md

 * [x] Remove NMEA0183 reader code from AppMain.
 * [x] When the NMEA2000 USB connection encounters an error it should close the USB device and reopen.
 2 types seen so far.
 LIBUSB_ERROR_NO_DEVICE on transfer and a timeout on packets received.
 There should be some way of pinging the USB layer to check that the device is still there and operational.
 * [x] On exit the native usb driver thread tries to close, but has already closed causing a segv.
 It should be resilient to this as any exit will cause the same.
 Fix will need to be in the c code.
 The fix is to ensure that will-quit event does not exit before shutdown has happened by calling event.preventDefault before returning the event.
 Then the normal close of the usb can take place and complete before the c pointers become invalid and cause a segv.
 There are a number of threads in the c usb lib that do not close automatically and do not block the nodeJS main thread.
+* [x] Fix editiing widgets.
+Only when the key is updated, will a component be recreated.
+IIUC, if this is set explicitly, if should reflect all the properties otherwise changes to properties will be ignored by React.
+Simple fix was to make the key depend on the edited property.
+* [ ] Fix playback to use raw NMEA packets rather than the current parsed packets, this needs the packets to be written out correctly, and this needs a menu item to start recording.
+* [ ] Fix Lookup missing balue gnssType 15 seen on Raymarine bus.
+* [ ] Fix Lookup missing value xteMode 15 seen on Raymarine bus.
+* [ ] NADoubleN2K is not being handled properly.
+When received after a valid value is present, it should not flip flop as it does with the playback of rudder from a real feed.
+Need to add some logic to the updates in the store, so that NA only takes effect after a timeout period.